 That same comScore study found that 19.6% of shoppers say the inability to see product detail caused them to leave an e-commerce site on mobile without completing a purchase.
 Before checking out, customers may want a chance to review their selections within their cart.

 Make sure that customers have a clear overview of the most important product information without having to return to each individual product page to review their selections.
 Because navigating on mobile can be more difficult than on desktop, the fewer clicks, the better.

-This product information should include the product name, a high-quality product image, any customization options (size, color, etc.), and the quantity.
+This product information should include the product name, a high-quality product image, any customisation options (size, colour, etc.), and the quantity.
 (As a side note, giving customers as much product detail as possible throughout their shopping experience can also help prevent costly returns.)

 Since 23% of abandoned carts (on both mobile and desktop) come from customers being surprised by a total order cost they were unable to calculate upfront, we also recommend showing a shipping estimate before the customer goes through the entirety of the checkout process.

-While shipping costs are not going to be the same for every customer, let customers know which shipping options you have available, or have them enter their zip code for a rough estimate.
+While shipping costs are not going to be the same for every customer, let customers know which shipping options you have available, or have them enter their postcode for a rough estimate.

 Overall, provide the customer with as much clarity and control as possible during the purchasing process so that they feel confident buying from you on their mobile device.